 FCER is an all volunteer non-profit group dedicated to the rescue of horses, burros, and mules: their rehabilitation (both physically and mentally), and their adoption into good, loving homes.
 We will assist wherever, whenever we can, to help horses in need.

-Located just outside Aztec, in the Four Corners area of New Mexico,we are licensed by the State of New Mexico, and follow the guidelines for rescues as set forth by the AAEP (American Association of Equine Practitioners).
+Located just outside Aztec, in the Four Corners area of New Mexico,we follow the guidelines for rescues as set forth by the AAEP (American Association of Equine Practitioners).
 This guide can be viewed by clicking on the Forms icon, then AAEP.

 UPCOMING EVENTS -

 Open Barn Tours

 Open Barn Tours are your opportunity to come out and visit the horses with a guided tour of the facility

 All material and images on this site are the property of Four Corners Equine Rescue and may not be copied or reproduced without express permission of FCER.